-- Loosen the locknut and drive chain slack adjusting nut on each side of the swingarm. - 2.
+- 1. Loosen the locknut and drive chain slack adjusting nut on each side of the swingarm. - 2.
 Loosen the axle nut.

 - 1. Axle nut

 - 2. Drive chain slack adjusting nut

-- 3. Locknut
+- Locknut

-- Place the motorcycle on the centerstand.
+- 3. Lift the rear wheel off the ground according to the procedure on page 6-40.

 - 4. Remove the axle nut.

 - Push the wheel forward, and then remove the drive chain from the rear sprocket.

-The drive chain does not need to be disassembled in order to remove and install the rear wheel.
+TIP.

-While supporting the brake caliper and slightly lifting the wheel, pull the wheel axle out.
+- If the drive chain is difficult to remove, remove the wheel axle first, and then lift the wheel upward enough to remove the drive chain from the rear sprocket. - The drive chain does not need to be disassembled in order to remove and install the rear wheel. - While supporting the brake caliper and slightly lifting the wheel, pull the wheel axle out.